Crawfish Frog - Lithobates areolatus

 Similar Species:

 Species Range: Western Indiana south through western Kentucky and western Tennessee, and into northern Mississippi, west to much of western Louisiana into east Texas, north through eastern Oklahoma and southeastern Kansas, east into parts of Missouri, extreme south-central Iowa, and much of southern Illinois.
-Absent from much of the Ozark Plateau and Mississippi River floodplain.
+Absent from much of Ozark Plateau and Mississippi River floodplain.

 Global Conservation Status: Crawfish Frogs have a relatively wide distribution in the south-central and midwestern United States, but are probably in significant decline due to significant habitat loss throughout its range, and thus, are listed as Near Threatened by the IUCN Red List, and are close to qualifying as Vulnerable.
 Their NatureServe Global Conservation Status Rank is G4 (Apparently Secure).

-Federal Conservation Status: None
+Federal Conservation Status: None.

 Louisiana Conservation Status: Crawfish Frogs have a ranking of S1 (critically imperiled because of extreme rarity – 5 or fewer known extant populations) in Louisiana.